 In recent days, he deleted and then restored the accounts of several American journalists, including CNN, the New York Times, and the Washington Post, causing a reaction from the European Union and the United Nations.
 The vice president of the European Commission even threatened him with sanctions.

 On Wednesday, the multibillionaire first suspended the @elonjet account that automatically reported the routes of his private jet, then the accounts of journalists who tweeted about the decision, accusing them of putting his family at risk.

-These were restored on Saturday, but some said they needed to remove some posts if they wanted to fully use the platform.
+These were restored on Saturday, but some said they needed to delete certain posts if they wanted to fully use the platform.

 And on Saturday evening, Washington Post reporter Taylor Lorenz’s Twitter account was suspended for several hours.

 “Elon Musk suspended my Twitter account,” the Washington Post technology reporter wrote on his blog.

 His account was restored on Sunday and he tweeted at 12:38 (17:38 GMT).

 The multi-billionaire head of the platform announced on Twitter earlier in the day that it was “temporarily suspended due to the earlier disclosure of personal information of this account.”

 In his tweet, Eric Weinstein, managing director of Thiel Capital, the investment firm founded by investor and Donald Trump supporter Peter Thiel, responded to him on the topic.